Lurker00/DX90-firmware/release/README.md

 ##Introduction for those who seeks the sound quality
 All firmware versions for iBasso DX90, stock or with my modifications, are bit perfect.
 It means, with EQ turned off, the *sound data is not affected by the software, and is transferred to the DAC exactly as it is*.
 Any difference in sound signatures between versions are resulted from different conditions under which the hardware is running.

+In DAPs, with limited space and power from a battery, the sound signature depends on many factors, including CPU load.
+So, any changes in the firmware code, even unrelated directly to the sound path, may affect the sound signature.

 ##1.
 Fonts replaced

 iBasso uses `Microsoft YaHei` for Latin-based and Chinese characters, and `Nimbus Sans Global Bold` for the rest (Cyrillic, Japanese, Korean, Thai etc).
 It also uses pre-calculated character width tables, which (confirmed by calculations!) do not correspond to any, or any combination, of those fonts.
 Regardless of the reason iBasso went this way, the resulting texts look awful for me, and it was the primary reason for the firmware modification.